Farhan-Khalifa-Ibrahim/Django-Blog-App/Readme.md

-A simple django app for CRUD operation
+A simple django app for CRUD operation test